qixwang/mc-docs.zh-cn/includes/mobile-windows-universal-dotnet-authenticate-app-with-token.md

             string message;
             bool success = false;

-            // This sample uses the Facebook provider. var provider = MobileServiceAuthenticationProvider.Facebook;
+            // This sample uses the Microsoft provider. var provider = MobileServiceAuthenticationProvider.MicrosoftAccount;

             // Use the PasswordVault to securely store and access credentials.
             PasswordVault vault = new PasswordVault();